Claudia200113/Mentorship/README.md

 - *HUD:* Used to track score, lives and pickups.
 Uses a UI reference script of type singelton to set references and a UI updator that using the set references updates the game.
 - *Player Inventory:* Tracks pick-ups.
 - *Difficulty controlled by a costumizable curve:* The speed for enemies and map movement is set through a curve allowing smooth and controlled movement.
 In addition, using a curve allows to easily change the game difficulty by setting max. speed and time to reach it.
-- *Game/Audio/UI Managers:* Created using Static Instances so they can be accesed by other scripts.
-Used to get references and set general aspects.
+- *Game/Audio/UI Managers:* Created using a singleton pattern and used to set general references.
+Acts like a Central HUB where other scripts can get references from, no logic is set here (except global speed).

 ## How to run the game
 The user just needs to run the scene called "Menu".
 No further set up is needed.